 SAP HANA Cloud plans to support HANA PAL in Q12020 and HANA APL in Q22020

-There are no changes for developers with SAP Cloud Platform CF. SAP HANA Cloud supports XSA and HDI.
+There are no changes for developers with SAP Cloud Platform CF concerning the application runtime.
+For a list of changes concerning SAP HANA Cloud, please refer to SAP note 2868742.

 The data lake is included and no additional license is necessary.
 Consumption is measured based on capacity units, so your subscribed capacity units are used based on what instances you provision and how long they are running.